 An Engagement Ring Is a Conditional Gift That Is Given In Exchange For the Promise to Marry.
 If the Engagement Is Called Off, the Ring Must Be Returned.

-A Helpful Guide Explaining How to Determine Who Gets An Engagement Ring Following a Break Up
+Understanding Who Gets the Engagement Ring After a Break Up

 I accept the evidence of the Plaintiff that the engagement ring was gifted to the Defendant in contemplation of marriage.
 It was a conditional gift, conditional upon marriage of the parties.
 The engagement was subsequently broken off and the planned June 2010 wedding did not take place.
 The parties never married.
 The condition upon which the gift was made was never fulfilled.
 Fault is irrelevant to my findings.

 33 Where one person makes a gift to another in contemplation of or conditional upon their marriage to each other and the marriage fails to take place or is abandoned, the question of whether or not the failure or abandonment was caused by or was the fault of the donor shall not be considered in determining the right of the donor to recover the gift.

 Furthermore, as stated in the Pavan case as well as the Marriage Act, fault for the breakdown of the relationship and termination of the engagement is irrelevant; accordingly, if someone 'cheated' or if the relationship became abusive, or if there was any other form of perceived fault or blame, the law is disinterested and disallows such as a reason to avoid return of the engagement ring.
 Accordingly, the requirement to return an engagement ring, being the conditional gift, appears as absolute.

 The common law and the statute law are clear.
 An engagement ring is a conditional gift that must be returned, regardless of who is at fault for the relationship breakdown, upon termination of an engagement.